Mark Hodge

 Mark has authored or contributed to a number of publications including: The Transformative Nature of Respect (Allen and Overy business and human rights journal), a chapter on responsible business in Myanmar in Business and Human Rights in South East Asia – Risk and the Regulatory Turn (Routledge) and the State of Play of Respect for Human Rights in Business Relationships, a joint GBI and Institute for Human Rights and Business report.

 Mark has a first-class Honors degree in politics theory from Queen Mary University of London.
 He is trained in various dialogue and facilitation methods including scenario planning, organizational constellations, deep democracy and the art of hosting.
-Mark is a British national.

 Jenny Holdcroft